Worldsheet for Generalized Veneziano Amplitudes: Conclusion

 \section{Conclusion}

 We presented a worldsheet action reproducing the generalized Veneziano amplitudes, originally introduced by Mandelstam.
 Using the same action, we also provided generalization to open-string higher point amplitudes and closed-string analogs.
 Being the first worldsheet description of generalized Veneziano amplitudes, our construction motivates further studies of the subject.
 To list a few, \begin{itemize} \item Unitarity of the generalized Veneziano amplitudes for $d=4$ was analyzed in \cite{Haring:2023zwu} by studying the positivity of their partial-wave coefficients.
-It would be useful to revisit this question from a worldsheet perspective, extending the result in \cite{Haring:2023zwu} to general dimensions and establishing no-ghost theorem from the worldsheet. \item It would be interesting to look for the worldsheet actions reproducing other generalized Veneziano amplitudes, for instance the hypergeometric amplitudes discussed in \cite{Cheung:2023adk}. \item Our construction gave closed string amplitudes with only partial crossing symmetry.
+It would be useful to revisit this question from a worldsheet perspective, extending the result in \cite{Haring:2023zwu} to general dimensions and establishing no-ghost theorem from the worldsheet \footnote{Our construction requires $q>0$, i.e.~$d+c_{\chi}<24$.
+However, because of the unconventional structure of CLD, it is unclear if this condition is sufficient for the unitarity of spacetime amplitudes.
+To clarify this issue, one has to derive the no-ghost theorem for the CLD.}. \item It would be interesting to look for the worldsheet actions reproducing other generalized Veneziano amplitudes, for instance the hypergeometric amplitudes discussed in \cite{Cheung:2023adk}. \item Our construction gave closed string amplitudes with only partial crossing symmetry.
 As mentioned already, developing a worldsheet model that produces a fully crossing-symmetric generalized closed string amplitude would be highly illuminating. \item The generalized Veneziano amplitude \eqref{Mandelstam} bears resemblance with off-shell string amplitudes computed from string field theory \cite{Rastelli:2007gg}.
 It would be interesting to understand possible connectons, if any. \end{itemize}

 \onecolumngrid

 \onecolumngrid

 { }